 When choosing a web host, see that it has a Secured File Transfer Protocol and is disabled for unknown users.
 Also, track their previous record to see if they update their security services regularly or not.
 A good web host will provide you with the best possible data backup.
 A good web host will provide you with the best possible data backup and will be a DDOS-protected VPS.

 Talking about hosting platforms, developers often seek ideal Joomla hosting that reduces their server management hurdles.

 The simplest and most effective solution to safeguard your website is to take regular backups, and it is essential where the blockage is kept.

 Never keep the backup on the same server as the website; this will result in data loss from both places when a security breach occurs.

 Keep the backup in a hard drive and store it away from your workplace.
 You can also choose to save data on the cloud so that it is safe and accessible from everywhere.

 Apart from the place of storage, see that regular backup takes place.
 You should have an automatic backup option to save your data from tampering with an intruder.

 6. Use An Advanced Web Application Firewall

 Over 95% of hacked freelance websites fall victim to SQL injection, Application vulnerability exploits and malware.
-WAF or Web Application Firewall protects against these attacks.
+WAF or Web Application Firewall as well as SQL database documentation protects against these attacks.